iterative/dvc.org/static/docs/user-guide/dvcignore.md

     └── data2
 ```

-We created the `data` directory.
+We created the `data/` directory.
 Let's ignore part of the `data` and add it
 under DVC control.

 ```dvc